How to Delete Both Local and Remote Branches in Git

 If the branch has a reflog, it will be deleted either.

 The -f or --force flag in combination with -d (or --delete), allows deleting the branch containing unmerged changes.

-To delete a remote branch use git push command with the --delete flag (suppose, the name of remote is origin, which is by default):
+To delete a remote branch use the git push command with the --delete flag (suppose, the name of remote is origin, which is by default):

 git push origin --delete <branch-name>

 If you get an error, probably, it means someone else has already deleted the branch: